-In 2011, the Kronos Quartet premiered his “String Quartet #2: Grandfather Songs” at the International Festival of Polish Music in Krakow.
+In 2019, The Silesian Quartet reprised his String Quartet #2: Grandfather Songs, at NOSPR in Katowice, Poland.
+The worked was originally premiered in 2011 by the Kronos Quartet premiered at the International Festival of Polish Music in Krakow.
+2019 also saw the performance of “Reaching” by Jeffrey Zeigler at the Crested Butte Music Festival.
 In 2012, he was the composer in residence for Projekt Mozart, seeing his “O Pieknosci Niestworzona” premiered in a concert tour of seven Polish cities culminating in Czestochowa and Warsaw.
 In 2008, he served as the Composer in Residence for the Canton Symphony Orchestra.
-He is a member of “Multimode Filter,” an electronic music composer collaboration.
-Mark is also the music curator for the Foundation for Sacred Arts.
-His writings have been published in Sacred Music Journal and at newmusicbox.org, while his columns on new music and music technology regularly appear in the Communities Digital News.
+His writings have been featured at Sound on Sound, CDN, Sacred Music Journal, onepeterfive, and newmusicbox.org among others.

 Mark received his Doctorate of Musical Arts from the University of Maryland, where he also won the biennial Walsum Award for Excellence in Music Composition.
 He holds a Professional Studies degree from the Cleveland Institute of Music, where he was Assistant Director of the CIM New Music Festival and was awarded the Donald Erb Prize in Composition.
 He holds his Masters from the University of Colorado, and two undergraduate degrees from Illinois State University where he graduated with honors in both Music Theory and Arts Technology.
-His main composition teachers include Paul Schoenfield, Daniel Kellogg, Mark Wilson, Margaret Brouwer, Larry Moss, Steven Taylor, John Drumheller, and Michael Theodore.
-He has taught at the University of Maryland, Christendom College, Benedictine University, and DuPage College of Illinois, and currently serves on the faculty of music at Kent State Stark.
+His main composition teachers include Paul Schoenfield, Daniel Kellogg, Mark Wilson, Margaret Brouwer, Lawrence Moss, Steven Andrew Taylor, John Drumheller, and Michael Theodore.
+He has taught at the University of Maryland, Christendom College, Benedictine University, and DuPage College of Illinois, and currently serves on the faculty of music at Kent State University, Stark.

-As a child of Polish immigrants, eastern European spirituality has come to resonate deeply with me, while the works of Polish composers from Chopin to Gorecki are a part of my creative foundation.
+As a child of Polish immigrants, eastern European spirituality has come to resonate deeply with me, while the works of Polish composers from Chopin to Górecki are a part of my creative bedrock.
 I find little contradiction in my American roots, where the stark and sometimes brutal written word along with the individualism and transcendentalism of composers like Charles Ives have exercised an equal formative pressure on me…somewhere in the midst of this cultural clash and spiritual dialogue is where I find my own creative voice.

-The modern master Arvo Part once said in an interview that people don’t “know how strong the music influences us for good or for bad.
+The modern master Arvo Pärt once said in an interview that people don’t “know how strong the music influences us for good or for bad.
 You can kill people with sound.
 And if you can kill, maybe there is also sound that is the opposite of killing.
 And the distance between the two points is very big.
 And you are free–you can choose.”
 I can only ascent to such a noble sentiment.
-There are soundings that can harm, maim, and kill, and there are soundings that can celebrate our human condition while transcending it; I will consider myself beyond fortunate if I am able to contribute to the latter kind of expression.”
+There are soundings that can harm, maim, and kill, and there are soundings that can celebrate our humanity while transcending it; I will consider myself beyond fortunate if I am able to contribute to the latter kind of expression.”